stefano-marchesin/SAFIR/README.md

 If you use the code or the data related to this paper, please cite the publication reported below.

 ## Reference
 Maristella Agosti, Stefano Marchesin, and Gianmaria Silvello.
 2020.
 Learning Unsupervised Knowledge-Enhanced Representations to Reduce the Semantic Gap in Information Retrieval.
-Transactions on Information Systems (TOIS), 38(4):1-48.
+ACM Transactions on Information Systems (TOIS), 38(4):1-48.